 It shouldn’t hurt to get to your feet in the morning or walk throughout your day, but if your steps result in stabbing or aching pain in one or both heels, you may be suffering from heel spurs.
 Also known as calcaneal spurs or osteophytes, heel spurs are pointed, hooked or shelf-shaped calcium build-ups on the heel bone (calcaneus).
-While the spurs, themselves, do not sense pain, their tendency to prod the soft, fatty tissues of the heel can result in severe discomfort with every step you take.
-This article will teach you what you need to know about heel spurs so that you can understand your symptoms and find fast relief from your pain.
+While the spurs themselves do not sense pain, their tendency to prod the soft, fatty tissues of the heel can result in severe discomfort with every step you take.
+The good news is, there are easy and affordable treatments available that can help relieve your heel spur pain.

 What Do Heel Spurs Feel Like?